 Total time: about 15-35 minutes.

 This last recipe of strawberry pastry that I’m sharing with you happens to be one of the simplest to make.
-It’s a dish made without any complicated techniques, yet so light on your tongue and addictive in taste.
+It’s a flavorful morning finger treat made without any complicated techniques, yet so light on your tongue and addictive in taste.

 As a big fan of strawberries, I’ve always had a soft spot for bite-sized strawberry pastries.
 And this recipe is the perfect answer as it’s so easy that you can make them in large batches.
 Whether to freeze them for later use or to feed a party, this recipe caters to every need of yours.